Diabetes and Alcohol: Caution When Mixing

 - 5-ounce glass of wine OR

 - Do not drink on an empty stomach.
 Alcohol should be consumed with food, either at a meal or with a snack.
-Some healthy snack options are pretzels, popcorn, and raw vegetables.
+Some healthy snack options are pretzels and popcorn.

 - If you drink alcohol several times a week, make sure your doctor knows this before prescribing diabetes medication